 Farming practices: Sustainable Viticulture

-FERMENTATION PROCESS: Grape bunches are hand-sorted on a vibrant table and chilled with carbonic snow.
+FERMENTATION PROCESS: Grape bunches are hand-sorted on a vibrating table and chilled with carbonic snow.
 After destemming and crushing, the must is leaved for 2-4 hours in an inert nitrogen environment.
 Then happen the bleeding and soft pressing.
 This process is “100% screw conveyor free” to handle grapes as gently as possible.

 The must is fermented in stainless steel vats at controlled temperature and kept 6 months on lees with bâtonnage.